projecttacoma/fqm-execution/README.md

-const measureReports = await Calculator.calculateMeasureReports(measureBundle, patientBundles, options, valueSetCache); // Get individual FHIR MeasureReports for each patient const measureReports = await Calculator.calculateMeasureReports(measureBundle, [], options, valueSetCache); // Get individual FHIR MeasureReports for each patient given a custom patientSource in the options object const gapsInCare = await Calculator.calculateGapsInCare(measureBundle, patientBundles, options, valueSetCache); // Get gaps in care for each patient, if present const dataRequirements = Calculator.calculateDataRequirements(measureBundle); // Get data requirements for a given measure (in a bundle) const queryInfo = Calculator.calculateQueryInfo(measureBundle); // Get detailed query info for all statements in a measure
+const measureReports = await Calculator.calculateMeasureReports(measureBundle, patientBundles, options, valueSetCache); // Get individual FHIR MeasureReports for each patient const measureReports = await Calculator.calculateMeasureReports(measureBundle, [], options, valueSetCache); // Get individual FHIR MeasureReports for each patient given a custom patientSource in the options object const gapsInCare = await Calculator.calculateGapsInCare(measureBundle, patientBundles, options, valueSetCache); // Get gaps in care for each patient, if present const dataRequirements = await Calculator.calculateDataRequirements(measureBundle); // Get data requirements for a given measure (in a bundle) const queryInfo = await Calculator.calculateQueryInfo(measureBundle); // Get detailed query info for all statements in a measure
 ```

 #### Require